kqdtran/ninjascraper/README.md

 ![Result2](https://raw.github.com/kqdtran/ninjascraper/master/img/result2.png)

 Simple?
 Don't let the long description scared you.
-GO GET YOUR EXAMS AND ACE THE FINAL!
+GO GET YOUR EXAMS AND ACE THE FINALS!

 ### FAQs
-Q: Why don't you write something automatically get exams for us without too many additional arguments like what Vaishaal did for CS?
+**Q**: Why don't you write something automatically get exams for us without too many additional arguments like what Vaishaal did for CS?

-A: I would love to, but I need to study for my finals next week too...
+**A**: I would love to, but I need to study for my finals next week too...
 Beside, I don't really know how to do it at the moment.
 I will try to look into that when I can!

+**Q**: How do I download the .py file(s)?
+I saved it from Github but it turned out to be some sort of DOCTYPE HTML file?

+**A**: You need to download the RAW file.
+Click on the .py file and then the RAW tab on the top right to view/download it.
+You should be able to get something like this https://raw.github.com/kqdtran/ninjascraper/master/scrape_ninja.py.

-Q: Can I run this with Python3?
+**Q**: Can I run this with Python[Insert Python Version here]?

-A: Yup!
-Python3 is fully supported.
+**A**: Yup!
+Python3 and Python2 (2.6+) are supported.
 (Or at least I tested with both 2k and 3k on my local machine and they all worked fine...)

+**Q**: Do I have to install BeautifulSoup4 for this to work?

+**A**: I believe so!
+It's fairly straightforward and only takes a couple of minutes, so please go ahead and do it to save you some headache later on.

-Q: This is so cool!
+**Q**: This is so cool!
 Thanks!

-A: You're welcome :) Please say thanks to Vaishaal Shankar.
+**A**: You're welcome :) Please say thanks to Vaishaal Shankar.
 He did almost everything.
 I basically just tweaked it a little bit to work for other department's courses, added in this big README file to make it clearer.

 ### Original Description by Vaishaal Shankar